developerforce/DataWeaveInApex/README.md

 This functionality is [currently in Dev Preview](https://help.salesforce.com/s/articleView?id=release-notes.rn_apex_DataWeaveInApex_DevPreview.htm&type=5&release=240) in Winter '23.
 It can be selectively enabled in scratch orgs.

+For feedback and questsions, please see the [DataWeave in Apex](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kGtKSAU) Trailblazer community group.

 ## Basic Setup